turistu/odds-n-ends/firefox/iframe-meta-refresh.md

 ```
 [Live example with some crude stats](https://turistu.github.io/firefox/meta-refresh.html)

+According to my testing, this works in both chromium- and gecko-based browsers.

 In firefox, you can prevent this from being inflicted upon you by setting
 `accessibility.blockautorefresh` to `true` in `about:config` (but that will
 unfortunately break a lot of stupid sites).